Diddy’s Case Destroys the Myth: Rap Star Personas Were Never Real

 In recent weeks the Southern District of New York prosecutors allege that as the leader of his own enterprise, he engaged in a variety of crimes.
 It alleges that the enterprise was also involved in sex trafficking, kidnapping, forced labour, arson, obstruction of justice, and bribery.
 It also states that for a decade, Combs “abused, threatened, and coerced women and others around him to fulfill his sexual desires, protect his reputation, and conceal his conduct.”

 Many of you may have devoted a significant portion of your life to listening to lyrics about individuals who were not even real, or idolising musicians who were disingenuous.
-And even more troubling, living in ways that inflicted harm on others.
+And even more troubling, these musicians were living in ways that inflicted harm on others.

 The Prophet Mohammed (saw) said: